 In March 2020, the World Health Organization characterized COVID-19 as a pandemic.
-In response to the pandemic, the Company temporarily suspended its operations at the CN Tower, the Montréal Science Centre, and the education programs at Downsview Park.
+In response to the pandemic, the Company temporarily suspended its operations at the CN Tower, the MSC, and the education programs at Downsview Park.

-The COVID-19 pandemic significantly affected the Company's financial results, particularly in the Attractions Division, during 2020/21 and in the prior year, 2021/22.
-During the current year, the

-Company's operations are not being significantly impacted by local government or public health agency mitigation efforts, however the Attractions Division operations still remain below prepandemic levels for a variety of reasons that are partially attributed to the pandemic, such as decreased international travel and labour shortages.
+The COVID-19 pandemic significantly affected the Company's financial results, particularly in the Attractions Division, during 2020/21 and in the prior year period.
+During the current period, the Company's operations are not being significantly impacted by local government or public health agency mitigation efforts; however, portions of the Attractions Division operations, particularly attendance, still remain below pre-pandemic levels for a variety of reasons that are partially attributed to the pandemic, such as decreased international travel and labour shortages.

-The uncertainty around the duration and potential impacts of the COVID-19 on the Company's financial results have continued to subside.
-During this summer, the Attractions Division was able to operate at, or near, full operation capacities for the first time since 2019.
-That being said, there continues to be some degree of risk on the predictability of the financial performance of the Company, both short-term and long-term, given the potential pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.
+The majority of the uncertainty around the potential impacts of the COVID-19 on the Company's financial results appears to have declined.
+During the summer of 2022, the Attractions Division was able to operate at, or near, full operation capacities for the first time since 2019.
+That being said, there continues to be a degree of risk on the predictability of the financial performance of the Company, both short-term and long-term, given the potential pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.